 Carving Out Time for Your Kids

 Challenge yourself to carve out time to do something special with your children.
-You may want to talk to them about what they would really like to do or you could surprise them.
-Consider writing this activity on the calendar so that everyone remembers it and something else doesn't accidentally get scheduled.
+You may want to talk to them about what they would like to do or you could surprise them.
+Consider writing this activity on the calendar so something else doesn't accidentally get scheduled.
 Remember the gifts that will last the longest are the ones where you spend special time together.

 At the end of your life, what do you want your children to remember about you?
 I certainly don’t want my kids’ strongest memory to be “Mom always kept the bathrooms really clean!”
 Carving out time for the truly important things isn’t easy but it’s worth the effort.
 Let the bathroom stay dirty one more day and enjoy having fun with your children today!